DitroniX/IPEM-IoT-Power-Energy-Monitor/Code/IPEM_1_Test_Code_ATM90E32_ATM90E36/README.md

     > FIRMWARE CONFIGURATION INFO WIKI > https://github.com/DitroniX/IPEM-IoT-Power-Energy-Monitor/wiki/Firmware-Configuration-and-Flashing

   This software has expanded way past it's original bring-up task and is now quite comprehensive.
-It can now be, as is, used for both bring-up, final use and pubishing.
+It can now be, as is, used for both bring-up, final use and publishing.
 Else, simply use the bits you like!

   A number of software switches are used, throughout.
-The defalts are listed below.
-You shold be able to just compile this current version to an IPEM ATM90E32 and see some valid results in the serial monitor / OLED.
+The defaults are listed below.
+You should be able to just compile this current version to an IPEM ATM90E32 and see some valid results in the serial monitor / OLED.

   Board Bring Up Test - ATM90E3x Test Routines (Output sent to the Serial Print - ONLY ON BOOT!
 Press RESET or HOLD USR Button to REFRESH)

   Base 90E32/36 register formulation based on the excellent ground work from Tisham Dhar, whatnick | ATM90E32 ATM90E36 Energy Monitor Core
   VSCode base, E32/E36 Registers/Code Merged, Updated, Software Logic/Routines, Bring Up Firmware, Comprehensive Functions, OTA and Domoticz Integration by Date Williams

-  CONFIGURATION (Setup for bring-up testing of the board)
+  **CONFIGURATION** (Setup for bring-up testing of the board)

   This version of firmware code is by default, configured for:
   * ATM90E32 (ATM90DEVICE ATM90E32_DEVICE)